Ireland’s Health Status

 Imports from EU Member States

-Susceptible or vector species for the above listed diseases may only come from areas with a health status which is greater or equal to Ireland's.
+Listed species for the above listed diseases may only come from areas with a health status which is greater or equal to Ireland's.

-This means that, if Ireland has been declared free of a particular disease, we may only accept susceptible or vector species from an area which has also been declared free of that disease.
+This means that, if Ireland has been declared free of a particular disease, we may only accept its susceptible or vector species from an area which has also been declared free of that disease.

 'Non-listed' species i.e. those which are not considered to be susceptible or vectors, may be imported from any Member State.